-Apply Mandatory One-Off Patches
+Apply Mandatory One-Off Patches for Oracle SES 10.1.8.4

-The patches described in this section are required before performing the upgrade tasks.
+The patches described in this section are required before performing the upgrade tasks for Oracle SES 10.1.8.4.

-Apply patch 5632264 to the Oracle SES 10.1.8.4.0 instance.
+Apply patch 5632264 to the Oracle SES 10.1.8.4 instance.
 Patch 5632264 updates the database time zone files to version 4.
-The timezone files for Oracle Database 11g must be version 4 or greater.
-After applying the patch, you must restart the Oracle SES 10.1.8.4.0 instance before upgrading to 11g Release 1 (11.1.2.0.0).
-Patch 5632264 is available on My Oracle Support (formerly Oracle MetaLink) at https://support.oracle.com.
+The time zone files for Oracle Database 11g must be version 4 or greater.
+After applying this patch, you must restart the Oracle SES 10.1.8.4 instance before upgrading to Oracle SES 11.1.2.2.
+Patch 5632264 is available on My Oracle Support (formerly Oracle MetaLink) at http://support.oracle.com.

-Important: If the required one-off patches are not applied to the Oracle SES 10.1.8.4.0 instance, then the Oracle SES 11.1.2.0.0 upgrade will fail during Oracle Search Upgrade Assistant with the following error:
+Important: If this one-off patch is not applied to the Oracle SES 10.1.8.4 instance, then the Oracle SES 11.1.2.2 upgrade will fail during Oracle Search Upgrade Assistant with the following error:

-'''

-oracle.search.config.OESException: Error while executing action: "upgrade_all"

-Caused by: oracle.search.config.OESException:

-Upgrade assistant failed.

-Caused by: oracle.search.config.OESException:
+oracle.search.config.OESException: Error while executing action: "upgrade\all" Caused by: oracle.search.config.OESException: Upgrade assistant failed.
+Caused by: oracle.search.config.OESException: Fatal exception.

-Fatal exception.
 Database upgrade failed.

-'''